-Kevin Laseau has completed nine seasons on Erin Appleman's staff and the Bulldogs have won five Ivy League titles.
+Kevin Laseau has completed 14 seasons on Erin Appleman's staff and the Bulldogs have won eight Ivy League titles, including a record-setting five straight conference championships from 2010 to 2014.

-Yale is 156-60 (.722) during Laseau’s tenure, and has won at least 10 Ivy League matches in all nine of his seasons in New Haven.
+Yale is 244-95 (.720) during Laseau’s tenure, and has won at least 10 Ivy League matches in 13 of his 14 seasons in New Haven.
+In addition, Yale has six NCAA Tournament appearances in his 14 years with the program.

 In 2012, Yale became the second Ivy League school to go undefeated in a 14-match regular season schedule.
 For the second straight season, the Bulldogs featured the Ivy League Player of the Year (Kendall Polan) and Rookie of the Year (Kelly Johnson).